fentontaylor/fantasy-fortuneteller/README.md

 To view the testing suite, please run `rspec` from the root directory `/fantasy-fortuneteller`

 ## Future Iterations
+Originally, we had hoped to complete one or all of the following features for out MVP.
+However, finding access to data that was both affordable and throrough enough for our purposes turned out to be more challenging than anticipated.
+Given more time, we could have pulled in enough data from addidtional sources and built a more robust API necessary for the data analysis and machine learning we wanted to build.
+But given the timeframe of the project, we decided to redefine the scope of our MVP and focus on the following features in future iterations:
 - Compare projected vs. performance calculations for the past 3 weeks to determine if a player is hot or cold.
 - Calculate confidence intervals from each players historical data to give users the option to see projections as a range.
 - Compile and process historical play-by-play data to build a machine learning algorithm to create our own projections.